 - Firstly, call your veterinarian and make sure you are both on the same page.
-Try not to bring the whole family, I am sure children miss their pet too, but just keep it to one or two visitors at a time.
+Try not to bring the whole family; I am sure children miss their pet too but keep it to one or two visitors at a time.

 - Try not to show too much emotion around your cat.
 If you act stressed and/or sad, your cat will pick up on it.
 Be calm, confident and soothing, no matter how you feel inside.

 - Make sure you visit at a time agreed with your veterinarian (unless he has said you can come in whenever you like).
 Remember that your cat won’t be the only animal in a hospital, so please be aware of other sick animals around you.